boxmein/qdb/README.md

 Once you've got everything else setup, let Rake take care of creating the tables and setting up the indices for the app.

-    $ rake db:migrate
+    $ rake db:schema:load

 It should run perfectly fine.
 If, on the other hand, you get some unpredictable error about existing tables, then run the following command to drop the database containing qdb tables:

-    $ rake db:drop
+    $ rake db:reset

-After that, feel free to do `rake db:migrate` to get your database in order.
+After that, feel free to do `rake db:schema:load` to get your database in order.

 ### Actually Running